AidLite Python API Documentation

 return False

-# Build an interpreter by passing Model and Config objects; report an error if the return value is None
+# Build interpreter by passing Model and Config objects, return value of None indicates error

 if interpreter is None: